-This London artist transforms body secretions into particular accessories for clothing
+This London artist transforms body secretions IGNORE INTO particular accessories for clothing

 With the aim of reducing waste created by the fashion industry, stop using plastic materials and create unique and unrepeatable designs, this student of an arts college in London, designs accessories whose main raw material are bodily secretions.